swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 We’re happy to announce the stable 1.0 release of [Swift OpenAPI Generator][swift-openapi-generator-repo]!

 [OpenAPI][openapi] is an open standard for describing the behavior of HTTP services with a rich ecosystem of tooling.
 One thing OpenAPI is particularly known for is tooling to generate _interactive_ documentation.
-But the core motivation of OpenAPI is _code-generation_, which allows adopters to use an API-first approach to server development and, because many existing services document their API in this format, allows client developers to generate type-safe, idomatic to call these APIs.
+But the core motivation of OpenAPI is _code-generation_, which allows adopters to use an API-first approach to server development and, because many existing services document their API in this format, allows client developers to generate type-safe, idiomatic to call these APIs.

 <!--read more-->